Tuition and Fees

 - Student Certification for Federal Direct Stafford/Ford Student Loan

 Boston University also provides scholarships for veterans whose military service commenced after September 10, 2001.
-Learn more about the Post-9/11 GI Bill Yellow Ribbon Program, and what other aid you may be eligible for, at our Veterans Services page.
+To learn more about the Post-9/11 GI Bill Yellow Ribbon Program and other GI Bill programs you may be eligible for, visit Boston University’s GI Bill Programs page.

 Part-time Metropolitan College students who wish to make monthly payments may do so through a deferred payment program.
 Information on this program is available at the administrative offices.
 A nonrefundable service charge of $50 and minimum down payment of one-fourth the total tuition and full payment of fees for the semester are required at the time of registration.